fizikaislove/docs_qcircuit/source/ipynb/ipynb_examples.rst

-Overview
+Transmon qubit
 ==========================

-This is the first page of QCircuit project documentation.
-The python based code for superconducting qubits development.
+This is the first page of QCircuit usage explanation.

 .. toctree::
    :maxdepth: 2

-   flux_qubit
+   transmon_qubit